darccide/ConwayGameOfLife/README.md

  * babel-preset-env

 ## Improvements
-Obviously there are lots of things that could be added, such as allowing the user to pause the game, reset the grid, draw their own patterns on the grid, and testing to name a few.
+There are lots of things that could be added, such as allowing the user to pause the game, reset the grid, draw their own patterns on the grid, and testing to name a few.
 However, all I really wanted to do is get a working version of Life up and running with the time constraints since I needed to figure out many of the mechanics of the game as well as drawing the grid within the 1.5 hour time limit.

 ## Install
 ```